VidyashreeMallesh/train-accident-prevention/README.md

 buzzers

 # setup the model as shown in the circuit diagram
-Connects the components and plug the Arduino Uno board power jack to your laptop/PC.
+Connect the components and plug the Arduino Uno board power jack to your laptop/PC.

 # arduino ide
 Install Arduino IDE.